ES-DOC/pyosl/docs/06_simple_examples.md

 but not available, and this may be a very long way from the source - in another repository for example).

-Enforcing `pstr` and equality is achieved by a simple subclass of `OntoBase` - `Base`, and the property typing is enforced by one further function of the core factory: the `add_descriptor` method, which supports binding a user defined property class to all the pyosl attributes via a user defined descriptor class.
+Enforcing `pstr`, document metadata,  and equality is achieved by a simple subclass of `OntoBase` - `Base`, and the property typing is enforced by one further function of the core factory: the `add_descriptor` method, which supports binding a user defined property class to all the pyosl attributes via a user defined descriptor class.